 Consider for a moment the journey of a slice of bread.
-Starting in a field of wheat, grains are harvested from the crop, then ground in a mill to produce flour and finally baked into a familiar loaf at a bakery or in the family oven.
-The final destination is likely to be a sandwich, a slice of toast or perhaps a delicious bread and butter pudding.
-How then is bread ending up as beer?
+Starting in a field of wheat, grains are harvested from the crop.
+They’re then taken to a mill and ground into flour before being baked into a familiar loaf.
+The final destination is likely to be a sandwich, a slice of toast or perhaps a bread and butter pudding.

-Tristram Stuart, founder of the charity Feedback, set out to do something to ease this bread food waste issue with his new brewing startup Toast Ale.
+Tristram Stuart, founder of the charity Feedback, set out to do something to ease this bread food waste issue with his brewing startup Toast Ale.

 The Toast Ale Story

-It was back in 2008 that Tristram discovered that a single sandwich manufacturer was wasting 13,000 slices of bread every day.
-Not because the bread was bad or unsuitable for sandwiches, but because their retail customer simply wanted the crust and the next slice in removed from every loaf.
-This resulted in 17% of each loaf going to waste.
-That’s almost a fifth of all loaves wasted for cosmetic reasons.
+It was in 2008 that Tristram discovered that a single sandwich manufacturer was wasting 13,000 slices of bread every day.
+Not because the bread was bad or unsuitable for sandwiches.
+But because their retail customer wanted the crust and the next slice removed from every loaf – to make all the sandwiches consistent and uniform in size.

 Toast now has an ongoing relationship with a large sandwich manufacturer.
-All the heel-ends of loaves that are usually discarded during the commercial production of pre-packed sandwiches are reused to produce Toast Ale.
+The bread that is usually discarded during the production of pre-packed sandwiches is reused to produce Toast Ale.

-“There is a lot of love that goes into baking – and the last thing they want is for it to end up in landfill.
-Many larger companies have found ways to divert waste to be used as animal feed, which is far better than landfill, and also better than composting or anaerobic digestion (AD), but we’d all prefer to keep it in the human food chain.
+“There is a lot of love that goes into baking and the last thing they want is for it to end up in landfill.
+Many larger companies have found ways to divert waste to be used as animal feed.
+This is far better than landfill, and also better than composting.
+But we’d all prefer to keep it in the human food chain.
 Or, even better, have no surplus at all!”

-From the initial pale ale offering in early 2016, Toast Ale have expanded their range to include a session IPA, a lager and even a limited release special summer edition lager called ‘Top Lager’.
-The addition of the IPA and lager were due to a popular crowdfunding campaign that raised nearly £28,000 in 28 days.
+Toast Ale’s initial product was a pale ale in early 2016.
+Since then, the team have added a session IPA, a craft lager and a limited release special summer edition lager.
+The addition of the IPA and lager were helped by a crowdfunding campaign that raised nearly £28,000 in 28 days.